JanKalin/restore_net_use/README.md

   - *Program/script* containing `<PATH_TO_PYTHON>\python.exe` and
   - *Add arguments (optional)* containing `<PATH_TO_SCRIPT>\restore_net_use.py @<PATH_TO_OPTIONS_FILE>\restore_net_use.opt`

+Alternatively you can start the task at user logon for per-user shares.

 Here is an example of an options file, `restore_net_use.opt` used on the author's system
 ```
 --conntimeout